 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience numbness or tingling of the mouth.
-Have patient report immediately to prescriber dysphagia, difficulty speaking, heartburn, angina, tachycardia, passing out, dizziness, flushing, shortness of breath, cough that will not go away, severe diarrhea, severe nausea, vomiting, abdominal cramps, severe abdominal pain, severe mouth sores, or severe pharyngitis (HCAHPS).
+• Patient may experience itching in the ear, mouth, or tongue or numbness or tingling of the mouth.
+Have patient report immediately to prescriber difficulty swallowing, painful swallowing, difficulty speaking, heartburn, angina, tachycardia, passing out, dizziness, flushing, shortness of breath, high-pitched abnormal breathing sound, persistent cough, severe diarrhea, severe nausea, vomiting, abdominal cramps, severe abdominal pain, severe mouth irritation, thrush, or severe pharyngitis (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.